regnek/ps-sass-lib/README.md

 ## How to Use

-To use our Sass Library, simply download or clone this repository into your project directory, rename it `scss` and compile your styles to a css folder.
+To use our Sass Library, simply download or clone this repository and place the *sass* folder found in this repository in your current project directory.

 ```shell
 ~/project-folder $ sass --watch scss:css